 Step 6: Duplicate the sheet and add different figures into the white cells to test different “what-if” scenarios

 Step 7: Check out the charts at the top of the spreadsheet to see your total revenue, gross profit, operating profit & net profit projections visualised.

 Simple as that!

-Why it’s important to forecast your profit and loss statement
+Why it’s important to forecast your Profit and Loss statement

+The point of any forecast is to explore how you get from your current financial position to where you want to be.
 You can use a forecast of this report to help identify the changes or growth in sales needed to become profitable (if you aren’t yet).

 It helps you analyse this in detail by presenting every financial activity that could create a profit or a loss, broken into categories.

 You might be wondering why you should forecast your profit and loss over your cash flow.
 The short answer is, you shouldn’t.
 You should forecast both!